 With this information, when you create a fresh

-dockerd to regard any image registry as insecure, which is deployed in the Kubernetes cluster, and which is accessed via a URL exposed via an ingress route of the cluster itself.
+dockerd to regard as not secure any image registry deployed in the Kubernetes cluster and accessed through a URL exposed using an ingress route of the cluster itself.

-containerd to treat image registries matching a wildcard subdomain, or which reside in a subnet, as insecure.
-It is therefore not possible to run workshops which need to deploy images from the per session image registry when using
+containerd to treat as not secure image registries that match a wildcard subdomain or reside in a subnet.
+It is therefore not possible to run workshops that must deploy images from the per session image registry when using

 containerd as the underlying Kubernetes cluster container runtime.
 This is a limitation of

 containerd to support this ability.
-This will limit your ability to use Kubernetes clusters deployed with a tool like
+This limits your ability to use Kubernetes clusters deployed with a tool such as

 kind, which relies on using